Tail: Function

 Vulpes lagopus (Arctic fox) sleeping with its tail wrapped as a blanket.

 Animal tails are used in a variety of ways.
-They provide a source of thrust for aquatic locomotion for fish, cetaceans and crocodilians and other forms of marine life.
+They provide a source of thrust for aquatic locomotion for fish, otters, cetaceans and crocodilians and other forms of marine life.
 Terrestrial species of vertebrates that do not need to swim, e.g. cats and kangaroos, instead use their tails for balance; and some, such as monkeys and opossums, have grasping prehensile tails, which are adapted for arboreal locomotion.

 Many animals use their tail for utility purposes, for example many grazing animals, such as horses and oxen, use their tails to drive away parasitic flies and sweep off other biting insects.
 Some animals with broad, furry tails (e.g. foxes) often wrap the tail around the body as means of thermal insulation like a blanket.

 Some species' tails serve aggressive functions, either predatorily or defensively.
 For example, the tails of scorpions have a stinger that contain venom, which can be used to either kill large prey or to fight off a threat.
 Similarly, stingrays have a thickened spine that can deliver penetrating trauma.
 Thresher sharks are known to use their long tails to stun prey.
 Many species of snakes wiggle their tails as a lure to attract prey, who may mistake the tail as a worm.
 The extinct armored dinosaurs (stegosaurs and ankylosaurs) have tails with spikes or clubs as defensive weapons against predators.